doraemon0711/dot-files/README.md

 ## Theme
 For almost everything I use I have created my own theme called "Relaxed Dark", which you can find here: https://github.com/tobiasdev/relaxed-dark

-## Font
-The main font I use is [IBM Plex](https://github.com/IBM/plex).
-I use this one for both Sans and Mono fonts.

 # License
 _All files stored on this repo is licensed under the **MIT License**_